UKCloud/documentation/articles/portal/ptl-ref-portal-api.md

   Tier1ProtectionTotalPrice         | Price of Tier 1 storage protection
   Tier2ProtectionTotalPrice         | Price of Tier 2 storage protection
-  Geo-resilientProtectionTotalPrice | Price of Geo-Resilient storage protection ProtectionTotalPrice              | Total price of all protections on this VM LicencePricePerHour               | Hourly price of any licenses attached to this VM LicenceTotalPrice                 | Price of any licenses attached to this VM TotalPrice                        | Total price of this VM
+  Geo-resilientProtectionTotalPrice | Price of Geo-Resilient storage protection ProtectionTotalPrice              | Total price of all protection options on this VM LicencePricePerHour               | Hourly price of any licenses attached to this VM LicenceTotalPrice                 | Price of any licenses attached to this VM TotalPrice                        | Total price of this VM